Haggart Observatory Public Nights

 UPDATE!

-The dates and times for 2026 will be added over the winter:
+The dates and times for 2026 are as follows:

 Light pollution in the Portland-metro area has been steadily getting worse..